 When buying a new home, it’s easy to get caught up in the excitement of it and overlook some important things.
 The key is to minimize costs.
 If a homeowner can sell a home without spending thousands of dollars on repairs, they probably will.
 After all, they want to make the most on their home investment as well.

 The foundation is perhaps the essential component of a home.
 A problem with the foundation can cost thousands to correct the problem.
 When looking at a home, be aware of the foundation.
 If it has a basement, it’s effortless to check for cracks in the foundation.
 You can find other tell-tale signs by checking the doorframes throughout the house or apartment.
 If they don’t seem quite square or have difficulty closing, it suggests problems with the structure.

 A widespread problem with older NYC properties is the use of asbestos in the building materials.
-It can be found in the floor and ceiling tiles, insulation for pipes as well as plaster, paints, and cement.
+It can be found in the floor and ceiling tiles, insulation for pipes, and plaster, paints, and cement.
 Long-term exposure can cause significant health problems, and the cost of removal by a licensed remediation company can run from $5,000 to $10,000.
 The worst thing is that you can’t tell if a material contains asbestos just by looking at it.
-If you suspect it does collect a small sample and send it in for testing.
+If you suspect it does, collect a small sample and send it in for testing.